BradyBolton/coast-fire-calculator/README.md

 In this example, I'm 35, looking to retire at 60, setting aside $4000 a month toward a goal of $2m ($80k/yr by the 4% rule) expecting a steady 7% average return (starting from nothing).
 I would need to keep it up until I accumulate around $705K in investments by the time I turn 45 (so ~10 years).
 After my 45th birthday, I will halt all retirement contributions with the expectation that my nest-egg will grow into 2 million by the time I turn 60.
 By then, I should be able to withdraw $80k/yr (or $6666/mo) for the rest of my life.

-The red line is your accumulation phase.
-You're dumping dollars into the market through investments that appreciate over time.
-You will pass a threshold where your investments are large enough such that you can stop contributing and let time take care of the rest.
-In other words, your coast FIRE number will have enough time to grow to your FIRE number by a given retirement date as long as you start contributing **now**.

-The blue line is your coasting phase.
-You don't have to contribute at all to retirement, and still retire at your desired age.
-You can do whatever you want with the money you were previously contributing, and focus on living life.

 Depending on your situation, either of the following could be true:

 * You don't need to save any money (already coast FIREd): no graph (but it would technically be all blue)